ameksike/mongodb-encryption/README.md

 ## What each demo does (developer + security view)
 - CSFLE manual (`demo.fle-v1.csfle.manual.js`): explicitly encrypts `ssn` (deterministic) and `email` (randomized) before `insertOne`, then decrypts on read.
 Good for understanding per-field control and the cost of handling ciphertext yourself.
 - CSFLE auto (`demo.fle-v1.csfle.auto.js`): uses a schema map so reads/writes happen on plaintext while the driver encrypts/decrypts transparently.
 Shows how `mongocryptd`/`crypt_shared` participates; safer for apps that want minimal code changes.
-- QE simple (`demo.fle-v2.qe.simple.js`): smallest possible QE flow—creates the encrypted collection with equality support on `ssn`, inserts, and queries by `ssn`.
+- QE simple (`demo.fle-v2.qe.simple.js`): smallest possible QE flow, creates the encrypted collection with equality support on `ssn`, inserts, and queries by `ssn`.
 Shows the `ClientEncryption.createEncryptedCollection` API.
 - QE class-based (`demo.fle-v2.qe.class.js`): wraps QE initialization in `FLEv2`, reusing schema and key vault namespaces and ensuring the encrypted collection exists.
 Easier to integrate into real apps with multiple call sites.

 ## OpenSSL helpers (what each option means)